 Don’t go beyond the facts: Speaking to one of the people you love about a possible eating disorder it is best to stick to the facts you know instead of speculating or trying to diagnose the origin or catalyst for the disorder.
 Instead explain in a clear, concise, and compassionate way the factual realities that have caused your concerns.
 This is a much more successful line of conversation because it is substantially less likely to make the person suffering from the disorder defensive or afraid.

 Encourage Your Friend or Loved One To Seek Treatment

 Eating disorders often appear during a person’s adolescent years or when they are a young adult.
 Though it is often thought that women are the only ones who suffer from eating disorders, any gendered person can suffer from an eating disorder.
 Eating disorders are dangerous and with substance abuse are even more likely to be fatal.
 Treatment is vital and it is quite literally a life or death situation.

 A person cannot successfully trek down the path to recovery of either drug and alcohol addiction or an eating disorder when occurring concurrently, if they try to only treat one disorder at a time.

 The most important way you can support your friend is by helping them research and find a great recovery program that can address both their medical health and their mental health, specifically the type of eating disorder from which they suffer, all at once.
 Not every rehab program has the capacity to treat eating disorders alongside their drug and alcohol addiction treatment.

-Florida House Experience has treatment specialized for individuals with eating disorders and drug or alcohol addiction.
+FHE Health has treatment specialized for individuals with eating disorders and drug or alcohol addiction.
 A good source of treatment that can effectively treat both disorders is not always easy to find, but at FHE focus is on making sure each patient has the tools they need to build a solid foundation for active recovery and that includes dual diagnosis like eating disorders.
 Call FHE today and help your friend or loved one find what they need for recovery.